JINSCOP/ngx-app-frame/docs/articles/rtl.md

   </div>
 </div>

-To help you add RTL support to your custom components, oliveui provides you with two scss mixins: `nb-lrt` and `nb-rtl`.
+To help you add RTL support to your custom components, ngx-app-frame provides you with two scss mixins: `nb-lrt` and `nb-rtl`.
 You can use them to alter values of css properties, which don't support logical values, like paddings, margins, etc. You can pass single property and value as arguments, pass multiple statements as a content of mixin or both.
 For example:
 ```scss
 :host {
   @include nb-ltr(padding-left, 1em);